n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.sqlagent.md

 # SQL Agent

-The SQL Agent uses an SQL database as a data source.
-The agent builds an SQL query based on the natural language query in the prompt.
+The SQL Agent uses a SQL database as a data source.
+The agent builds a SQL query based on the natural language query in the prompt.

 On this page, you'll find the node parameters for the SQL Agent node, and links to more resources.